 BY KES GRAY AND LEE WILDISH

-The creation of an award-winning author, the simplicity of this story is guaranteed to engage and comfort young children.
+With the creation of an award-winning author, the simplicity of this story is guaranteed to engage and comfort young children.
 A trustingly beautiful tale of a little boy who tries to find some glue to stick his mum and dad back together and to stick their smiles back on.
-The rhyming text imparts a powerful message reminding children that the parental love is still as strong as ever.
+The rhyming text imparts a powerful message reminding children that parental love is still as strong as ever.

 TWO HOMES (AGE 3-5)